Chinnasf/My-Notes-on-Applied-ML/README.md

 # Notes on Machine Learning

-Here, I am sharing the notes I am developing of my Machine Learning lecture at Universiteit Gent, taken in 2022.
+I am sharing [the notes](https://github.com/Chinnasf/My-Notes-on-Applied-ML/blob/master/Machine_Learning_UGent_Lecture_Notes.pdf) I am developing from my Machine Learning lecture at Universiteit Gent, taken in 2022.

 The reader will also find the notes I developed during the [Applied Data Science with Python Specialization](https://www.coursera.org/specializations/data-science-python) -- respecting Coursera's Code Sharing Policy.
 Images and screenshots come from the courses unless otherwise specified.
 This course was taken in 2020.